Specifications for the organisation of the Micro Cup – World Championship –

 The organisers shall commit themselves to follow the safety rules and regulations valid in the country where the Championship is organised.

-A number of a least one safety boat for 20 competitors shall be provided, in addition of committee boats and in radio liaison with them.
+A number of at least one safety boat for 20 competitors shall be provided, in addition of committee boats and in radio liaison with them.
 This number shall be adapted to the specificity of the spot.

 4. Notice of Race and Sailing Instructions